All right, this is just getting ridiculous. Is the Moon just larger in Japan?

 Size and shape

 - The moon is shown much, much larger than it appears to the naked eye in Real Life — often filling half the sky, with such detail where you can identify individual craters and canyons.
-In Real Life the moon is about the size or your little fingernail at arm's length (even when it appears larger at the horizon); while it can be argued that certain Science Fiction or Fantasy settings may indeed have larger moons than Earth's, "huge moon" shots are usually the result of special effects, such as using a high-powered telephoto lens to shoot the scene from a large distance, making the moon appear comparatively larger to the subject due to perspective distortion.
+In Real Life the moon is about the size or your little fingernail at arm's length (even when it appears larger at the horizon); while certain Science Fiction or Fantasy settings may indeed have larger moons than Earth's, "huge moon" shots are usually the result of special effects, such as using a high-powered telephoto lens to shoot the scene from a large distance, making the moon appear comparatively larger to the subject due to perspective distortion.
+(If you want to get a grasp for how far away the moon really is, go take a look at the picture on the Conveniently Close Planet page.)

 - The crescent moon is often depicted in a stylized, unrealistic manner with the horns of the crescent extending an average of three-quarters of a circle.
 (In Real Life, they always end at opposite ends of a diameter).
 Likewise, the inner (dark) part of the crescent is often circular in shape (which in Real Life only occurs if something eclipses the moon).